Credit Repair Blog Series: Part 2

 Cleaning Up Your Credit Report

 The Fair Credit Reporting Act (FCRA) limits how long negative items can be stored on your credit report.
-Most of these items can be reported for up to seven years, including lawsuits and judgments, delinquent accounts, accounts charged off or sent to collections, delinquent student loans, and paid tax liens.
+Most of these items can be reported for up to seven years.
+These items including:

 Assessing Your Financial Information